budgefeeney/MachineLearningExamples/README.md

 ## House Price Examples

+Files for this project are in the `Example1-HousePrices` folder

 The base notebook that I've been using for prep is `housesales.ipynb`

 The notebooks I've worked through are